 PDSO is committed to equalities.
 If you have any special requirements that may mean that you would find visiting our offices challenging, please advise us in advance and we can arrange to meet you at a more suitable location.

 PDSO can only deal with criminal cases.
-If you need help with a civil case please call the Scottish Legal Aid Board helpline on 0845 122 8686 or visit the Civil section of the Scottish Legal Aid Board's website.
+If you need help with a civil case please call the Scottish Legal Aid Board on 0131 226 7061 (Mon-Fri 8.30am-5pm) or visit the Civil section of the Scottish Legal Aid Board's website.